shahar603/SpaceXtract/README.md

 You will need [FFMpeg](https://ffmpeg.org/) to be installed and be in ```PATH```

 Currently, the extract module cannot be installed with any tool (To my very limited knowledge).
-To get the module, download [extract.py](https://github.com/shahar603/SpaceX/blob/master/extract.py) and the [Templates](https://github.com/shahar603/SpaceX/tree/master/Templates) directory from this repo.
+To get the module, download [extract.py](https://github.com/shahar603/SpaceX/blob/master/extract.py) and the [Templates](https://github.com/shahar603/SpaceX/tree/master/Templates) directory from this repository.
 In the future I plan to make it pip installable.